Austin Montego: Later developments

 By the early 1990s, the Montego was terminally aged and its popularity was dwindling, although this was offset by the popularity of new cars like the second generation Rover 200 series, and its saloon equivalent, the Rover 400 Series.
 Saloon production finished in early 1993 on the launch of the Rover 600 Series.
 The estate continued until December 1994, almost a year after Rover's takeover by BMW.
 The second generation Rover 400 Series was launched shortly afterwards as a hatchback and a saloon, further filling the gaps in the Rover range left by the phasing-out of the Montego.

 In its final year, What Car? magazine said "Austin Rover's once 'great white hope', Montego matured into a very decent car — but nobody noticed".
 The chassis development for the Montego and Maestro's rear suspension was used as a basis for later Rover cars, and was well regarded.

 Montegos continued to be built in small numbers in CKD form at the Cowley plant in Oxford until 1994, when production finally ended.
-The last car was signed by all those that worked on it, and is now on display at the British Heritage Motor Centre in Gaydon, Warwickshire.
+The last car was signed by all those that worked on it, and is now on display at the British British Motor Museum in Gaydon, Warwickshire.
 A total of 546,000 Austin/Rover Montegos and 23,000 MG Montegos were produced, with Britain by far being the biggest market for the car.

 In all, 436,000 Montegos were sold in the UK between 1984 and 1995.
 In August 2006, a survey by Auto Express revealed that the Montego was Britain's eighth-most scrapped car of the last 30 years, with just 8,988 still in working order.
 Contributing to this, areas of the bodywork that were to be covered by plastic trim (such as the front and rear bumpers) were left unpainted and thus unprotected.
 In addition, pre-1989 models fitted with the A and S-series engines cannot run on unleaded petrol without the cylinder head being converted or needing fuel additives.
 This led to many owners simply scrapping the cars, as leaded petrol was removed from sale in Britain after 1999, and by 2003 most petrol stations had stopped selling LRP (lead replacement petrol) due to falling demand as the number of cars requiring it declined.

 The Austin Montego, like many other Austin Rover cars at the time, offered a high luxury model.
 Sold opposite the MG, the Montego Vanden Plas was the luxury alternative.
 The Vanden Plas featured leather seats and door cards (velour in the estate version), powered windows, mirrors, door locks and sunroof.
 Alloy wheels were offered and later became standard on all cars.
 An automatic gearbox was also offered.
 It was available in both saloon and estate bodystyles.
 All Vanden Plas Montegos were 2.0 litres, either EFi (electronic fuel injection) or standard carburettor engines.